 It’s almost time to resume student loan payments.
 Not doing so could cost you

-After three years, the pandemic-era freeze on student loan payments will end soon.
-Student loan interest will start accruing on September 1 and payments are starting in October.
+After three years, the pandemic-era freeze on federal student loan payments will end this fall.

 It might seem tempting to just keep not making payments, but the consequences can be severe, including a hit to your credit score and exclusion from future aid and benefits.

-More than 40 million Americans will have to start making federal student loan payments again at the end of the summer under the terms of a debt ceiling deal approved by Congress.

-Millions are also waiting to find out whether the Supreme Court will allow President Joe Biden’s student loan forgiveness plan to go ahead.
-But payments will resume regardless of what justices decide.
+More than 40 million Americans will have to start making payments again under the terms of a debt ceiling deal approved by Congress, though many could see their balances reduced or erased if the Supreme Court allows President Joe Biden’s student loan forgiveness plan to go ahead.
+A decision is expected this week, though the court appeared ready to reject the plan.

 WHAT HAPPENS IF I DON’T MAKE STUDENT LOAN PAYMENTS?